AndreRatzenberger/schwarm/README.md

 - Dapr backend for true distributed agent shenanigans (also durable functions, aws lambdas etc will be looked at)
 - Evaluation/Optimization Framwork.
 State of the art tools helping your agents a production-ready state.
 And most of that optimization will be done by an schwarm agent system.
 Who would have thought!

----

-This version stays true to your original tone but corrects errors and improves readability without losing the playful style.
-Let me know if you need more changes!